-Use ./vendor/bin/phpunit tests/ to run the tests.
+Use composer test to run the full suite, or ./vendor/bin/phpunit tests/ to run just the unit tests.

 5.8 Writing the docs

 We use ReadTheDocs.
 To build this documentation locally, you need python-sphinx installed, as well as the sphinx\rtd\theme theme.